nambui17/Power-Trip/README.md

 [Kallie O'Gara GitHub](https://github.com/kallieog)

 ## License
 This project has an MIT license.
-Please see the [LICENSE] file for details.
+Please see the [LICENSE](LICENSE) file for details.

+## Challenges
+* Learning to use Cloudinary, use the upload widget, and properties of uploading.
+* Learning how to get the photo link after uploading.
+* Many-to-many associations.
+* Styling of the login page using unsplash

+## Successes
+* Allowing a trip to contain multiple destinations and users.
+* Allowing users to select users and destinations in a modal.
+* Login page and signup are random travel-related images.
+* Users can add pictures, create trips, and edit trips.

 ## Technologies used
 ![Javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)